ibm-cloud-docs/apps/tutorials/tutorial-devsecops-refarch.md

 {: #devsecops-schematics-workspace}
 {: step}

 1. Click one of the following options for the cluster deployment target.
 This action takes you to the "Deploy to {{site.data.keyword.cloud_notm}}" page where you create a {{site.data.keyword.bpshort}} workspace.
-Complete the required fields on that page, and then click **Create**.
-The {{site.data.keyword.bpshort}} workspace is created, and the Settings page is displayed.
+Complete the required fields on that page, and then click **Next**.

   [![Deploy to Kubernetes on {{site.data.keyword.cloud_notm}}](../images/Deploy_to_kube_Secured.svg "Deploy to Kubernetes on {{site.data.keyword.cloud_notm}}")](https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/shift-left-compliance-module/tree/master/terraform/secure-kube){: external}
   [![Deploy to OpenShift on {{site.data.keyword.cloud_notm}}](../images/Deploy_to_Openshift_Secured.svg "Deploy to OpenShift on {{site.data.keyword.cloud_notm}}")](https://cloud.ibm.com/schematics/workspaces/create?repository=https://github.com/IBM-Cloud/shift-left-compliance-module/tree/master/terraform/secure-openshift){: external}

   Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new {{site.data.keyword.bpshort}} workspace.
   {: note}

+1. Verify the information, and then click **Create**.
+The {{site.data.keyword.bpshort}} workspace is created, and the Settings page for the {{site.data.keyword.bpshort}} workspace is displayed.

 ## Apply the Terraform execution plan
 {: #devsecops-apply-plan}